View on GitHub

 Logo

 Malachite is an arbitrary-precision arithmetic library for Rust.
-It achieves high performance in part by using algorithms derived from GMP and FLINT.
+It achieves high performance in part by using algorithms derived from GMP, FLINT, and MPFR.

 use malachite::num::arithmetic::traits::Factorial;